 Figure 2.
 Stimuli and results of Makin et al. (2015).
 (A) examples of stimuli from a frontoparallel and perspective view.
 Participants either discriminated regularity (symmetry or asymmetry) or colour (light or dark red).
 (B) Grand-average SPN waves in the frontoparallel and perspective conditions of the regularity discrimination task.
 The SPN was similar in both conditions.
 (C).
 Grand-average SPN waves in the frontoparallel and perspective conditions of the colour discrimination task.
 The SPN was reduced in the perspective condition.

 In sum, previous work suggests that extraretinal symmetry representations are not constructed automatically during secondary tasks.
 However, this contrasts with the apparent effortlessness of shape constancy.
-In our new study, we will investigate whether extraretinal representations of symmetry can be constructed automatically during secondary tasks when sufficient cues are available to support 3D interpretation.
-We will run an experiment like the colour task in Makin et al. (2015).
-We will then systematically vary the number of cues available to support 3D interpretation.
-We expect inclusion of additional cues to reduce perspective cost and make frontoparallel and perspective SPNs more similar (as they are in Figure 2B).
+In our new study, we investigated whether extraretinal representations of symmetry can be constructed automatically during secondary tasks when sufficient cues are available to support 3D interpretation.
+We ran an experiment like the colour task in Makin et al. (2015) and systematically varied the number of cues available to support 3D interpretation.
+We expected that inclusion of additional cues would reduce perspective cost and make frontoparallel and perspective SPNs more similar (as they are in Figure 2B).

 First, removal of cue conflict could reduce perspective cost (Stevens & Brookes, 1988, Vishwanath & Hibbard, 2013).
 Cue conflict happens when pictorial cues, like linear perspective and foreshortening, indicate that a surface is slanted in depth, while binocular stereo cues indicate that it is frontoparallel (Allison & Howard, 2000).
-Under monocular viewing conditions, cue conflict is eliminated, and participants are better at reporting surface angle (Cornilleau-Pérès et al., 2002).
+Under monocular viewing conditions, cue conflict is eliminated, and participants are better at reporting depicted surface angle (Cornilleau-Pérès et al., 2002).

 Second, additional pictorial depth cues could reduce perspective cost during binocular viewing (Li & Zaidi, 2004; Szlyk et al., 1995).
-The visual system may apply simplicity constraints – where the distorted shape (e.g., a lozenge) is always interpreted as a simple shape (e.g., a rectangle) in perspective (Occam’s razor principle; Pizlo, 2001).
+The visual system may apply simplicity constraints – where the distorted shape (e.g., a lozenge) is always interpreted as a simple shape (e.g., a square) in perspective (Occam’s razor principle; Pizlo, 2001).

 Third, motion can also be used to reduce perspective cost (Welchman, 2016, Treue et al., 1996, Norman et al., 2004).
 The visual brain typically assumes that a changing retinal image is caused by a rigid object moving in 3D space, rather than plastic deformation of a 2D shape (Hoffman, 1998).
 In the real world, retinal motion is often caused by self-motion around a static object.

 Previous behavioural studies have found that perspective cost may be reduced for polygons compared to dot patterns (Sawada & Pizlo, 2008, Wagemans, 1993).
 In a recent SPN study (Karakashevska et al., forthcoming), we found that polygons slightly reduce perspective cost but do not eliminate it.
-In the current work, we will use dot patterns, and acknowledge that the results may not generalize to polygons.
+In the current work, we used dot patterns, and acknowledge that the results may not generalize to polygons.

-Study aims and hypotheses.
+Study aims and hypotheses

-We will run a within subject’s experiment with four blocks.
+We ran a within subject’s experiment with four blocks.
 These blocks are termed (1) Baseline, (2) Monocular viewing, (3) Static frame, (4) Moving frame.
-In every block, participants discriminate between light and dark elements.
-We will measure perspective cost in each block.
-Perspective cost will be defined as follows: The SPN is the difference between the symmetry and random wave, averaged over an interval from 300 to 600 ms post stimulus onset.
-In each block, we will obtain a frontoparallel SPN (symmetry frontoparallel – random frontoparallel) and a perspective SPN (symmetry perspective – random perspective).
+In every block, participants discriminated between light and dark elements.
+We computed the SPN and the perspective cost in each block.
+The SPN is the difference between the symmetry and asymmetry wave, averaged over an interval from 300 to 600 ms post stimulus onset.
+In each block, we obtained a frontoparallel SPN (symmetry frontoparallel – asymmetry frontoparallel) and a perspective SPN (symmetry perspective – asymmetry perspective)1.
 The difference between frontoparallel and perspective SPNs is perspective cost.
 If the brain coded frontoparallel and perspective stimuli as nearly equivalent, perspective cost would be nearly zero (as in Figure 2B).
 This would indicate that the visual manipulations are sufficient for perfect extraretinal representation.